natezimm/sudoku/README.md

 - `SudokuGenerator` builds a completed grid, then removes cells based on difficulty (`easy`/`medium`/`hard`).
 - Swagger UI is enabled in Development.
 - CORS is locked down to a single allowed origin via `ClientUrl` (from config/env var).
+- Security headers and rate limiting applied to all responses.
+- Input validation with strict whitelist for difficulty parameter.
 - `server/Controllers/SudokuController.cs` exists for unit tests/alternate wiring, but the running app uses the minimal endpoint by default.

 ### Frontend (`client/`)